gregmsanderson/postgres-ha-timescaledb/README.md

 ## Modified files

-If you would like to make your own, we changed these files in the [repo](https://github.com/fly-apps/postgres-ha):
+If you would like to make your own fork, we changed these files in the [repo](https://github.com/fly-apps/postgres-ha):

 #### fly.toml